kingsloi/philips-brothers-docs/inventory/Inventory.md

 To update an inventory item:

 * Navigate to {{ book.url }}/admin/inventory/home.
-* Choose the category you wish to edit from the list.
+* Choose the inventory item you wish to edit from the list.
-* Make whatever changes are necessary to the category.
+* Make whatever changes are necessary to the inventory item.
-* Click Save
+* Click `Save`

 ## Deleting an Inventory Item